 Whether you planned it or not, it will always happen that a gravel road will turn rougher in some sections.
 I always welcome that because it is a part of the fun.
 Having to deal with so many different conditions in the same ride is why I love gravel riding.
 The better way to enjoy this kind of terrain is simply to pedal over it.
 As you pedal, you will transfer weight to your feet and release some from your seat, allowing you to absorb the shocks by sitting lightly.
 I also shift my body slightly back, over the rear wheel, so I can relieve the pressure off my arms.
 When I started gravel riding, I was hitting rock gardens too hard which resulted in a lot of pain in my shoulders and elbows.
 I am very careful now and always try to focus on my riding skills.

 Climbing steep gravel

 If you come from road biking, forget standing during a climb while on gravel.
-Try staying seated as much as possible to maintain traction (especially on the back wheel) and concentrate on using your leg muscles.
-Rough surface climbs are not linear.
-Sometimes, instead of a higher cadence, you need to grind more to roll over some obstacle, fine gravel, dirt or sandy sections.
-So, once again, seated climbing is crucial for more traction and power.
+You need to stay seated as much as you can so to maintain traction (especially on the rear tyre) and to use as much leg muscle as you can.
+Climbing rough surfaces is not linear.
+Sometimes you need to grind more to roll over some obstacle or fine gravel or sand.
+So, once again, seated climbing is crucial for traction and power.

 Overcome obstacles while descending

 A steep climb means a steep descent later.
 Be ready.
 As for the cornering, you need to moderate your speed by braking properly.
-But that alone will not make all the potential potholes and rocks you might find peppered among loose gravel on rough descents disappear.
+But that alone will not make all the potential potholes and rocks you might find on your way disappear.

 I hope you enjoyed my tips and found them useful.
-This See you out there in your local gravel ride soon!
+See you out there!